adamgot/python-plexlibrary/README.rst

 Known limitations
 -----------------

 The new Plex Movie agent is not currently supported.
+There is a working "beta" branch called plex-movie-agent that supports it.

 Disclaimer
 ----------